 This article describes how you can create custom transaction statuses to match your company's transaction management workflow.

-- Click your name in the upper right corner then [Admin / Settings].
+- Go to Admin / Settings by clicking your name in the upper right corner, then [Admin / Settings].

 - Click [Transaction Statuses] from the left menu.

 - Type the status name, choose a category, and click [Add Status].

 - Click the [gear] next to an existing transaction status.

 - Select [Edit Status].